venom1204/data.table_propo/_proposal.md

    * Implement optimizations for specific algorithms that handle large datasets or high-computation tasks.

-   **C.   Documentation Writing (Ongoing Task Throughout GSoC)**
+  - **Documentation Writing (Ongoing Task Throughout GSoC)**

-1. Improve the existing documentation by making it more user-friendly and comprehensive.
+      * Improve the existing documentation by making it more user-friendly and comprehensive.

-   2. Add detailed explanations for complex functions and algorithms, making them easier for new contributors to understand.
+      * Add detailed explanations for complex functions and algorithms, making them easier for new contributors to understand.

-      3. Ensure the documentation is consistent with the latest updates in the codebase.
+      * Ensure the documentation is consistent with the latest updates in the codebase.

-      4. Write practical examples and tutorials to demonstrate the usage of key functions.
+      * Write practical examples and tutorials to demonstrate the usage of key functions.

 3. ## **Code Verification & Testing Strategy Unit Testing & Debugging:**